webplatform/docs-wpd/Creating_API_pages/index.md

 {{TODO|In the API_Object template, '''Subclasses''' should be changed to '''Inherits from''' for greater accuracy and clarity.}}

+==Object sub-page content==

+This covers issues common to all sub pages of the object page, events, methods, and properties pages.

+===Return value data type===

+In the '''Basic property configuration''' form, for the '''Return value data type''' field you specify the data type of the object by selecting it from the drop-down menu.
+However, if the type is not in the list, you must edit the '''Property:Javascript_data_type''' and add the data type to the list.
+When you add types to the list, be sure to maintain the alphabetical order.

+{{TODO|The problems with this are, 1 - keeping the list in some order that makes sense (alphabetical), and 2 - dealing with a potentially endless list of types.
+We need to come up with a better way of specifying the type if it is not one of the primitive types.
+Perhaps an additional text input field under the drop-down where you can specify the type if you choose "Other" from the drop-down.}}

 ==Object method page content==

 Again, pretty straight-forward.